 Most companies expend considerable time, effort, and resources in creating compliance and ethics programs.
-Failing to establish a system for dealing with allegations or tips in a timely manner can mean those expenditures are probably wasted.
+Failing to establish a system for dealing with allegations or tips promptly can mean those expenditures are probably wasted.

 There are also direct costs associated with delays in handling tips.
 The losses resulting from a fraud scheme are directly related to how long the scheme goes on.
 The ACFE’s 2020 Report to the Nations found that the median losses for frauds that were uncovered in six months or less was $50,000.
 But at the other end of the scale, schemes lasting more than five years caused a median loss of $740,000.
-Simply put, the longer perpetrators are able to continue, the more financial harm they are able to cause.
+Simply put, the longer perpetrators can continue, the more financial harm they can cause.

 A Triage Approach

 While there is no single, one-size-fits-all method for following up on whistleblower complaints, the most effective approaches are similar in many ways to medical triage programs, such as those implemented by hospitals and first responders during emergencies to help medical professionals prioritize the treatment of patients.

 In medical triage, those with severe, life-threatening injuries are treated ahead of those whose conditions are less severe.
 Similarly, a fraud triage program helps risk, audit, and fraud professionals prioritize the investigation of tips and whistleblower complaints.
 Those that indicate serious, material risks are addressed differently and more aggressively than those that reflect mere misunderstandings, minor errors, personal grievances, or false tips, all of which could tie up investigators unnecessarily.